If you’re thinking about buying a robot vacuum, then you’ve come the to right place.

 Some models double up as robotic vacuums and robotic mops.

-What are some of the common problems with robotic vacuums?
+What are some of the common problems with robotic vacuum cleaners?

-Another problem comes in when you are cleaning shaggy carpets.
+Another problem comes in when you are cleaning shag or thick-pile carpets.
 While some vacuums perform decently enough on low and medium-pile carpets, most have a problem with thick and shaggy ones.

-Only the Roomba 980 can properly deep clean a carpet.
+Only a few robot vacuums like the Roomba 980 can properly deep clean a thick-pile carpet.
 With others, you have to use your old vacuum occasionally.

 Different robotic vacuums have varying noise levels, but they are just as loud as traditional manual vacuums.